risingsunomi/tiny-cheetah/README.md

 ## About
 WIP local TUI based model conversation and training at home interface with distributed network based inference.

-TLDR: Chat and train models at home with all your devices and MMO with other users
+TLDR: Chat and train models at home with all your devices and online with other users

 ## Progress
-### 10/27/2025
+### 12/25/2025
-Working chat interface and training interface but more UX work and optimization needed.
-We are finding there is this freezing or delay when loading a model into memory while in the chat interface.
-For training, better stop before running out of memory points will be needed as causing it to run unmanaged will thrash swap memory.
-Integrating tinyjit and quantization model usage for faster tokens/sec
+- Chat: fast log restore, silent model clearing, auto-scroll, and streamlined escape/back navigation.
+- Train: stable UI with network node counter; training path editor separated into its own screen.
+- Network/Orchestration: free, password-optional compute sharing (no billing).
+Host/peer hardware reports (CPU/RAM/GPU, TC_DEVICE), LAN discovery, manual connect, peer directory with HL-style server list (lock/name/CPU+RAM/GPU/ping), ASCII host map with status colors, and a host manage screen with GPU inventory + server details.
+- Scheduler: remote-first tensor dispatch with local fallback serialization, basic ping measurement on connect.
+- Identity: lightweight username/fingerprint, PGP removed.

 ## Network Orchestration
 Tiny Cheetah now includes an experimental orchestration layer so users can lend or borrow compute from each other.